skip to main content

 contact@graubuenden.ch

-1.1 Data Protection Officer or Data Protection Advisor
+1.1 Data Protection Officer or Data Protection Consultant

-We have appointed the following data protection officer or advisor as the contact point for affected individuals and authorities for inquiries related to data protection:
+We have the following Data Protection Officer or Data Protection Consultant as a point of contact for affected persons and authorities regarding inquiries related to data protection:

 Manuela Ruinatscha